blueoc-phucpham/notes/docs/index.md

 - The developer has never written frontend unit tests before.
 - Clarifying requirements from user stories is challenging.
+- Try to break tasks from user stories make tasks not strongly attached.
+    > For example to implement sign up, I have to design the web page, write some frontend code, than write backend code, then testing.
+Context-switching between various type of task might be inefficient

 **Skill Gap**: